jackswanberg/Image_Denoising/README.md

     noise_level: Integer input                      #Parameter to set noise_map value for feeding into model, typically matched with noise level
     visualization: True/False if you would like to visualize every input or not

+#Implementation of BM3D and Deep Learning-Based Denoising Algorithms (FFDNet Variants)

+Overview:
+This project implements and evaluates BM3D (Block-Matching and 3D Filtering) and deep learning-based denoising algorithms, including FFDNet and its variants, Noise2Noise on the CBSD68 dataset.
+It compares traditional and neural network-based approaches for image denoising under varying noise levels.

+Features:
+    1.Implementation of BM3D on CBSD68.

+    2.Training and evaluation of FFDNet and its variants (Residual, ResNetBlock, Attention).
+    3.Development of a NoiseGenerator class to dynamically generate noise distributions for training.
+    4.Metrics calculation:
+       a.
+PSNR (Peak Signal-to-Noise Ratio)
+       b.
+SSIM (Structural Similarity Index)
+       c.
+LPIPS (Learned Perceptual Image Patch Similarity)
+    5. Comparison of traditional and deep learning methods for Gaussian noise removal.

+Prerequisites:

+Python Libraries:

+- numpy
+- scikit-image
+- torch
+- bm3d
+- matplotlib

+Dataset:

+Download the CBSD68 dataset from Huggingface

+Test Image dataset is placed in drive folder

+Implementation:

+Run the bm3d.ipynb file in the zip file to get results of the images in CBSD68 dataset.